Forever (Drake, Kanye West, Lil Wayne, and Eminem song): Chart performance

-"Forever" entered the U.S. Billboard Hot R&B/Hip-Hop Songs at number fifty-eight on September 3, 2009, peaking at #2.
+"Forever" entered the U.S. Billboard Hot R&B/Hip-Hop Songs chart at number fifty-eight on September 3, 2009, peaking at No. 2.
 The song became the most downloaded song for the week ending September 15, 2009.
-On the week of September 24, the song debuted at #8 on the Billboard Hot 100, making it Drake's highest debut on the chart at the time as well as his second top-ten single. it also topped the rap songs chart making it Drake's second number one on that chart.
+On the week of September 24, the song debuted at No. 8 on the Billboard Hot 100, making it Drake's highest debut on the chart at the time as well as his second top-ten single.
+It also topped the Rap Songs chart making it Drake's second number one on that chart.
 It was the tenth consecutive top 40 single for Eminem.
-The song has sold 3,265,000 digital copies in the US as of April 2013, becoming Drake's first 3 million-seller.
+The song had sold 3,265,000 digital copies in the US as of April 2013, becoming Drake's first 3 million-seller.

-"Forever" failed to enter the Top 40 on the UK Singles Chart, but did manage to peak at number 43 after strong downloads.
+"Forever" failed to enter the top 40 on the UK Singles Chart, but did manage to peak at number 43 after strong downloads.
 The song then began to drop out of the UK Singles Chart, but on January 10, 2010, "Forever" climbed 7 places from number 49 to 42, marking its highest peak to date.
-"Forever" entered the Irish Singles Chart, reaching a current peak of number 41.
+"Forever" entered the Irish Singles Chart, reaching a peak of number 41.